zostay/raku-DOM-Tiny/README.md

 While all node types are represented as DOM::Tiny objects, some methods like `attr` and `namespace` only apply to elements.

+Under normal circumstances you will probably never need to use these objects directly, but they are available in case you have some special need.

+These objects are all defined in the [DOM::Tiny::HTML](DOM::Tiny::HTML) namespace.
+If you want to import the short names, they are exported by default by that compilation unit:

+    {
+        use DOM::Tiny;
+        my $t = DOM::Tiny::HTML::Text.new(:text<Hello>);
+    }

+    {
+        use DOM::Tiny;
+        use DOM::Tiny::HTML;
+        my $t = Text.new(:text<Hello>);
+    }

 CASE SENSITIVITY
 ================

-DOM::Tiny defaults to HTML semantics, that means all tags and attribute names are lowercased and selectors need to be lowercase as well.
+DOM::Tiny defaults to HTML semantics.
+That means all tags and attribute names are automatically lowercased at parse time.
+Selectors will, therefore, need to be lowercase to match anything as matching is still case-sensitive.

     # HTML semantics
     my $dom = DOM::Tiny.parse('<P ID="greeting">Hi!</P>');